The Bad, The Dad, and The Ugly

 But Jesus continues with, as Paul Harvey used to say, “the rest of the story.”

 The scribes and Pharisees have seriously furrowed brows about now.
 In their minds, this is not how this story should have transpired!
-But it’s quickly going to get much, much worse for them; Jesus has just stopped preaching and starts deliberately and aggressively stepping on their toes up to their kneecaps.
+But it’s quickly going to get much, much worse for them; Jesus has just stopped preaching and starts deliberately and aggressively stepping on their toes all the way up to their kneecaps.

 Back to Our Story…